 At the end of compulsory schooling, adolescents (usually 15 years old) can opt for a form of general education called collège, gymnasium or lycée depending on the canton, or a more vocational training that serves as a pathway to the labour market, e.g. an apprenticeship.

 General education courses of three or four years are considered bridges to tertiary education (universities or colleges).
-They lead to a final exam called Maturité (‘Matu’), or Maturität in German.
+They end with a final exam called Maturité (‘Matu’), or Maturität in German.

 Parallel courses such as those offered by the general education schools (ECG/EFZ/AFC) offer similar outcomes with a four-year specialised Swiss Maturity Certificate and openings to continue training in work-study programmes at the Universities of Applied Sciences (UAS).

-Initial vocational training or apprenticeships can last from two to four years and lead to a Swiss Federal Certificate of Competence (CFC).
+Initial vocational training or apprenticeships can last from two to four years and are completed with a Swiss Federal Certificate of Competence (CFC).

 Armed with a CFC, a student can still obtain a professional degree with a few bridging courses and additional individual effort.